Schedule A Consultation (520) 882-8852

 The number of immigrant visas available for each family preference category is limited.
 If the number of qualified applicants exceeds the number of visas available for a particular year, there will be a wait.
 Unfortunately, this wait is usually significant and families can be separated for years as a result.
 See the U.S. Department of State's Visa Bulletin for more information.

 Helping Our Clients Resolve Family Immigration CasesRegardless of what type of family immigration case you may have, the process will be complicated and time consuming.
 Our attorneys are here to work tirelessly on your behalf to help ensure that your family will remain together, or be reunited as quickly as possible.
-To schedule a consultation to discuss your family immigration issues, call (520) 882-8852 or toll free at (877) 882-8852, or contact us.
+To schedule a consultation to discuss your family immigration issues, call (520) 882-8852 or in Tempe, call us at (480) 933-8941, or contact us.

 Menu